gezpage/dockerfiles/mysql/README.md

 # MySQL dockerfile

-Ubuntu precise container with MySQL 5.5
+Ubuntu precise container with MySQL 5.5.

+Note: MySQL will use the default configuration which does not allow access from an external host, this renders it pretty useless unless you use SSH tunneling.
+If you wish to allow access, comment out the line:

+    bind-address           = 127.0.0.1

+in /etc/mysql/my.cnf and restart mysqld_safe.

 ## Ports